-Moses’s 40 Days on Mount Sinai: When the Law Came Down
+Moses’s 40 Days on Mount Sinai: How God Gave the Ten Commandments

-Let me walk you through what actually happened on that mountain, because the details are far more fascinating than most of us realize.
+Let’s walk through what actually happened on that mountain, because the details are far more fascinating than most of us realize.

 Before Moses climbed Sinai, Israel had just escaped Egypt through a dramatic Red Sea crossing.
 They’d been grumbling about food and water, witnessed God’s provision through manna and quail, and arrived at the foot of this imposing mountain.